parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ![Comparing complete path with backdoge.exe](/images/2014/flare/7-14.jpg "Comparing complete path with backdoge.exe")

 Again, this is just a check.
-Executable's complete path is compared with ``backdoge.exe``.
-First character is compared, if they are the same (they will not be because complete path starts with the drive e.g. "C:\"), compared character from ``backdoge.exe`` is checked for being the null terminator.
-After which second characters are compared and so on.
+Executable's complete path is compared with ``backdoge.exe`` two characters in each iteration.

 ![Filename check](/images/2014/flare/7-15.jpg "Filename check")

 The rest is pretty easy.
-If filename check passes, string ``MATH IS HARD`` will be xor-ed with the blob and if not ``LETS GO SHOPPING``.
+If filename check passes, ``MATH IS HARD`` will be xor-ed with the blob and if not ``LETS GO SHOPPING``.

 {% codeblock lang:python Filename check %}
 if (filename == "BackDoge.exe"):